 The view is mesmerizing and you can feel the power of the water rolling down those volcanic rocks.

 There are a number of walking and biking trails along the rive some which will bring you down to Lake Taupo.
 Unfortunately, we were quite tired, so we walked along the river for around 20 minutes and then went back to the car.
 We had a nice picnic on one of the benches, and then we drove to Taupo.

 Taupo is as they say “the heart of New Zealand’s North Island”.
 The place has a lot to offer, from amazing landscapes to hike, ancient forests, hot springs, volcanos, winter ski fields and alpine deserts.
 No matter the season you’ll find a tone of things to do.
 But since we only had a couple of hours we settled for a nice walked along the Lake.

-We then sat in one of the cafes for a nice coffee and we made our way to Rotorua for a little bit of fun.
+We then sat in one of the cafés for a nice coffee, and we made our way to Rotorua for a bit of fun.

 After that, we made our way back to our car and drove back to our place.

 Day 9 was a very chill and easy day, but we still got to see some amazing sceneries and have a good adrenaline kick.